Notsew/ruby_jwt/README.md

 	JWT.sign(payload,secret,payload_options,header_options)

-Note that this gem uses symbols in all of the hashes, usings strings will currently break things. header_options and payload_options are hashes, they can be set to nil or you can pass an empty hash if not setting any options
+Note that this gem uses symbols in all of the hashes, usings strings will currently break things. header_options and payload_options are hashes, they can be set to nil or you can pass an empty hash if not setting any options.

-Secret can either be a RSA key or shared secret for HMAC or "none" or ECDSA key
+Secret can either be a RSA key, shared secret for HMAC, "none" for plaintext JWTs, or an ECDSA key

 payload is the data you are wanted to send.

 	{:name => "Chris", :role => "Admin"}

 payload_options are the current named claims in the JWT draft.
 These will be merged into the payload hash.
+Note: :iat(issued at time) is automatically added to the payload.

 	:iss => the issuer
 	:aud => the audience the token is intended for
 	:exp => should expire in X number of seconds.
 This will be added to the :iat in the payload to give you the datetime in seconds the token will expire.
+	:nbf => should not accept before X number of seconds.
+This value is added to the :iat to determine when it should accept the token.
+	:jti => This is a unique identifier that your application can check for to make a one time use token.
+	:sub => the subject of the token.

 header_options are the current typ and alg.  you can also pass in any custom fields and they will be added to the header.